Skip to main content

 • Improved user experience: Functions can help deliver personalized and dynamic responses, leading to a more engaging and satisfying user interaction.

-• Seamless integration: Functions facilitate smooth integration with third-party APIs, databases, and other external services, extending the bot's utility.
+• Seamless integration: Functions facilitate smooth integration with third-party APIs, databases, and other external services, extending the AI-agent's utility.

 To create a function, follow these steps: